boopathirbk/Polar-SMTP-Mailer/readme.txt

 == Description ==

-**Simple SMTP Mail** is a powerful, 100% open-source SMTP mailer with everything you need to ensure reliable email delivery — no premium upsells, no feature restrictions.
+**Polar SMTP Mailer** is a powerful, 100% open-source SMTP mailer with everything you need to ensure reliable email delivery — no premium upsells, no feature restrictions.

-= 🚀 Why Choose Simple SMTP Mail? =
+= 🚀 Why Choose Polar SMTP Mailer? =

-Unlike other SMTP plugins that lock essential features behind paywalls, Simple SMTP Mail gives you **everything for free**:
+Unlike other SMTP plugins that lock essential features behind paywalls, Polar SMTP Mailer gives you **everything for free**:

 * ✅ **Email Logging** - Track all sent, failed, and queued emails
 * ✅ **Backup SMTP Failover** - Automatic switch when primary fails